weaviate/weaviate-io/developers/weaviate/current/getting-started/installation.md

   go get github.com/semi-technologies/weaviate-go-client/v4
   ```

-That was easy, wasn't it?
-Now you are ready to continue with the rest of the tutorial.
+Hopefully that didn't take too long!
+And best of all, you are now ready to continue with the rest of the tutorial.

 Next up, we will show you how you can add a schema to your Weaviate database.